silenc3502/CPathPlan/README.md

 ## Reflections of Generating Paths

-First I try to implement all algorithm with C Language.
+First I try to implement all algorithm with C Language which one is provided by Udacity.
 You can see this code at below link.

 https://github.com/silenc3502/CPathPlan/blob/master/test/eval_ptg.c